Key Performance Indicators of Your 3PL and How to Improve Them through WMS Auditing

 Employee Productivity

-Each business has its unique strategies to measure employee productivity, but the general principle is: the higher, the better.
-If you are getting the feeling that your workplace morale is low, it might be high time for some teambuilding activities, staff education or bonuses to motivate your people.
-Investing in employee training and motivation can boost their skills and spirits, resulting in increased productivity and ultimately benefiting both the 3PL provider and their clients.
-To ensure peak productivity, assess individual performance, recommend improvements in training and motivation, and suggest workflow optimizations.
+Employee productivity converts into operational efficiency and defines your overall performance.
+Productivity of the workforce is a critical factor in meeting customer demands while maintaining cost-effectiveness.
+Efficient employees can handle a higher volume of orders, reducing cycle times and ensuring on-time deliveries.
+Each business has its strategies to measure employee productivity, but the general principle is: the higher, the better.
+If your workplace morale is low, it might be high time for some teambuilding activities, staff education or bonuses to motivate your people.
+These solutions will result in increased productivity and ultimately benefit both the 3PL provider and their clients.
+Assess individual performance, improve training, and optimize workflow.

 Equipment Downtime Rate

+The condition and uptime of equipment have a big influence on operational effectiveness.
+This KPI helps 3PL providers monitor the health and performance of their equipment, enabling them to schedule preventive maintenance and repairs proactively, minimizing costly breakdowns and downtime.
 It is crucial to keep your equipment downtime rate below 5%, but if that poses a serious challenge, then a WMS audit can help.
-The audit will reveal the areas with a lack of maintenance or equipment malfunctions and will help you to identify patterns in equipment downtime.
-As a result, one can also suggest preventive maintenance schedules and recommend replacements or upgrades where necessary.
+It will reveal the areas with a lack of maintenance or equipment malfunctions.
+As a result, one can also suggest preventive maintenance schedules and recommend replacements or upgrades.

 Cost per Order

-This metric measures the cost incurred to process and fulfill each customer order, encompassing various expenses like labor, transportation, warehousing, and overhead.
-Monitoring and optimizing the Cost per Order is essential to maintain healthy profit margins while offering competitive pricing to clients.
-Lowering the Cost per Order not only improves the financial health of the 3PL provider but also allows them to offer cost-effective solutions to clients, enhancing their value proposition and market competitiveness.
+This metric measures the cost to process and fulfill each order; labor, transportation, warehousing, and overhead.
+Monitoring and optimizing the CpO is essential to maintain healthy profit margins while offering competitive pricing to clients.
+Lowering the CpO not only improves the financial health of the 3PL provider but also enhances their value proposition and market competitiveness.
+The average cost per order varies from industry to industry, with businesses trying to keep it as low as possible for maximum profitability.
+Inefficient operations and high overhead costs can stand in the way of minimizing your expenses.

 CONCLUSION: RUN A WMS AUDIT TO GAIN THE KEY TO YOUR SUCCESS

 Innovecs has just updated our selection of logistics services.
 We are entering a new era with a high focus on supply chain optimization through innovative technology, and you can blaze this trail standing by our side.
 Learn more about our operational audit services and feel free to reach out to us with any questions.
-Let’s talk about positive change and make your logistics better, together.

 YOU MAY ALSO LIKE: